FAQs

 What can I expect in sessions?
 How often do you meet?
 Do you operate in the winter?
 What is your scheduling availability?

-Most of our work with the horses will be on the ground, in specific exercises designed to maximize the therapeutic experience for the client and support attaining goals outlined in his or her individual treatment plan.
-There is an aspect of TF-EAP called Rhythmic Riding, where horseback riding occurs.
-This is not recreational riding.
-RR is a therapeutic intervention designed specifically for mental health therapy and is only utilized if it is therapeutically indicated.
+Our work with the horses will be on the ground, in specific exercises designed to maximize the therapeutic experience for the client and support attaining goals outlined in his or her individual treatment plan.

-If Rhythmic Riding is to be part of a client’s treatment plan, that will be discussed well in advance of the riding, and is almost always preceded by extensive ground work.
-There may be instances where a session will require more of a traditional office-based setting or via remote telehealth, and interaction with the horses will not occur.
+There may be instances where a client or a client’s treatment plan or individual session requires more of a traditional office-based setting or via remote telehealth, and interaction with the horses will not occur.
 Communication with the client and their family will be ongoing so that everyone knows what to expect.

 We typically meet on a weekly basis, although individual clients may have different needs.
-Sessions are held Monday through Friday from 9a to 4p.
+In-person sessions are held Monday through Friday from 8:30a to 4:30p.
+Some of our remote-only clinicians offer remote therapy on evenings and weekends.

 We operate year-round, with accommodations made for severe weather that may include briefly transitioning to telehealth and/or office-based therapy sessions.

-Telehealth and office-based sessions are offered in addition to in-person sessions at any time, if a client prefers.
+Telehealth and office-based sessions are offered in addition to in-person sessions at any time, if a client is already paired with an in-person therapist.

 Will we ride horses in session?